zhukovgreen/zhukovgreen/docs/index.md

 role into the team lead and software developer.
 With extensive educational program in computer science, machine learning and python programming language, in 2019, Artem were able to work independently as a software engineer.
-In 2020 he was creating architectures for all software company products and implemented them together with his team.
+In 2020, with a help of his team, he was creating architectures for all software company products and implemented them together with his team.

-In 2021, Artem completely converged into Python Software engineer with big love to modern Python3, concurrency and typing.
+In 2021, Artem completely converged into Python Software engineer with the passion to modern Python3, concurrency and typing.

-Interested in software architectures, web applications, ml models, cli tools, dev-ops, ml-ops, ci etc.
+Interested in software architectures, data engineering, web applications, ml models, cli tools, dev-ops, ml-ops, ci etc.

 He is always learning and applying.